brice-gros/react-native-unity-view/README.md

 # react-native-unity-view

 Integrate unity3d within a React Native app.
 Add a react native component to show unity.
-Works on Android (**TODO** for iOS)
+Works on Android (**TODO** on iOS)

 ## Notice